matt-welch/POX_Firewall/README.md

 	root@mininet:~# watch -n 1 sudo ovx-ofctl dump-flows s3

-In this example, host9 will open an xterm window and will have th IP address of 10.10.10.14/24.
+In this example, host9 will open an xterm window and will have the IP address of 10.10.10.14/24.
 Host1 will open with IP address 10.10.10.6/24.
 Note, these hosts were chosen because they match a firewall rule in mininet_firewall.config.